Spacey Jane: 2021–2023: Here Comes Everybody

-2024–present: If That Makes Sense
+2024–present: If That Makes Sense, Exit Wounds

 In January 2024, Spacey Jane issued a standalone single titled "One Bad Day", which was written at the end of sessions for Here Comes Everybody.
 According to the band, the track was released to "bridge the gap between what was then and what is next."

 Following a year-long hiatus from live performances, Spacey Jane announced in January 2025 that their third studio album, If That Makes Sense, would be released in May.
 It was announced alongside the release of lead single "All the Noise".
 The album debuted at number two on the ARIA charts.

 Spacey Jane headlined Triple J's One Night Stand festival in Busselton, Western Australia on 24 May 2025.
-In June 2025 the band will embark on an international tour supporting the record, where the Australian leg sold 45,000 tickets in the first week of sales alone.
+In June 2025 the band embarked on an international tour supporting the record, where the Australian leg sold 45,000 tickets in the first week of sales alone.

+The band released an EP, Exit Wounds, in June 2026, compiling songs written alongside those from If That Makes Sense which did not make the album's cut.
+This marks their first EP since 2018's In the Slight.